Bald Eagles and Golden Eagles: The Types of Eagles in North America

 It’s awe-inspiring to look up and see a bald eagle or a golden eagle soaring overhead.
 With similar names and resemblance in their younger life stages, it’s natural to assume they are closely related.
 But aside from the fact that they both belong to the hawk family, these two types of eagles are very distant relatives, and they have extremely different lifestyles.
 Discover 7 interesting bald eagle facts.

-Two Groups of Eagles
+Two Different Types of Eagles

 The bald eagle is a typical member of a group of about eight species known as sea eagles or fish eagles.
 They’re most often seen along coastlines or around lakes and rivers and are widespread in North America, Europe, Asia, Africa, Australia and many islands.

 The golden eagle belongs to a group that includes about a dozen species, and they’re also found on the same five continents.
 They generally live in dry interior country, however, not along coastlines, and they’re less likely to be found on islands.

 These two groups of eagles are equally widespread, but the bald eagle itself is a specialty of North America, found only from Alaska and Canada south to northern Mexico.
 The golden eagle is widespread in North America, especially in the West, and it also lives across the wilder regions of Europe, Asia and parts of northern Africa.